frederic-perez/AmE-dictionary/data/idioms.md

 __high horse__
 __high jinks__ Excited, uninhibited, often boisterous or silly behavior.
 Playful or rowdy activity, often involving mischievous pranks. _All sorts of high jinks go on at summer camp after “lights out.”_
 __high muckety muck__ _slang_ An especially important, influential, and authoritative person, especially someone who is overbearingly or arrogantly so. _We’re just waiting for the high muckety muck to give us the green light before we get the project started._
-__high note__ :two: The most successful, impressive, or climactic point (of something). _She’s been in many films throughout the years, but this performance is without a doubt the high note of her career._
+__high note__ :three: The most successful, impressive, or climactic point (of something). _She’s been in many films throughout the years, but this performance is without a doubt the high note of her career._
 __high profile__ :two: A presence or stance that is deliberately conspicuous and prominent socially.
-__high roller__ Someone known for spending or gambling large amounts of money.
+__high roller__ :two: A big gambler who risks much money; anyone who takes risks.
+Someone known for spending or gambling large amounts of money.
 __high seas__ The open waters of an ocean or sea that are outside the jurisdiction of any nation.
 __high stakes__ If you have high stakes in something such as a venture or decision, you have a major interest in its outcome.
 __high-handed__ :two: Haughtily presumptuous; arrogantly or inconsiderately overbearing. _The new boss is unbearably high-handed in dealing with employees._
 __high-res__
+__high-stakes game__
 __highball__ :two: __1__ To make an estimate which tends toward exaggeration. _Highball an offer._ __3__ _n_ A drink of liquor and water or soda served in a tall glass. _Personally, I like my highballs with whiskey and ginger ale._ _Highball glasses._
 __highbrow__ __1__ _adj_ Of or pertaining to heightened intellectualism or superior learning or culture; especially erudite or sophisticated; appealing or suited to highbrows. _After two degrees in literature, Stanley insists on reading only highbrow books._ __2__ _n_ A person who has or affects heightened intellectualism or superior learning or culture, often in a pretentious or elitist manner. _Of course, a book like this won’t be given the time of day by literary highbrows, but it nevertheless provides an engaging and—dare I say it—entertaining read._
 __highbrowed__ Of or pertaining to heightened intellectualism or superior learning or culture; especially erudite or sophisticated; appealing or suited to highbrows.
 __hijinx__ :two: Mischievous or playful behavior that is intended to be amusing or entertaining, but that often crosses the line into being disruptive or annoying.
 __hindsight is (always) 20/20__ :two: It is easier to clearly reevaluate past actions or decisions than when they are being made or done; things are clearer or more obvious when they are reflected upon.
 A reference to the visual acuity of normal eyesight (20/20 vision). _I can see now that having my brother as my legal counsel was unwise, but I guess hindsight is always 20/20._
+__hinge on__
 __hinky__
 __Hip, hip, hooray!__
 __hit (one’s) stride__
 __hit (one) (right) between the eyes__ :dart: To suddenly become obvious or apparent to one. _After days of struggling to come up with a solution, one finally hit me right between the eyes this morning._
-__hit (one) when (one) is down__ To criticize, exploit, insult, or otherwise treat badly one who has already suffered a setback or is in a vulnerable position. _Can Jeff’s employee review wait until next week?
+__hit (one) when (one) is down__ :two: To criticize, exploit, insult, or otherwise treat badly one who has already suffered a setback or is in a vulnerable position. _Can Jeff’s employee review wait until next week?
 His girlfriend just left him, and I don’t want to hit him while he’s down._
 __hit (someone or something) hard__
 __hit (something) out of the (ball)park__ :two: To do or perform something extraordinarily well; to produce or earn an exceptional achievement.
 An allusion to a baseball that is hit hard enough to land outside the stadium. _Great job on that report, Jacobs—you really hit it out of the park!_ _I’m pretty sure I hit that test out of the ballpark._
-__hit a brick wall__ :dart: To come up against an immovable or insurmountable difficulty or obstacle. _Our project was going well, but we hit a brick wall when our funding was suddenly cut._
+__hit a brick wall__ :dart::two: To come up against an immovable or insurmountable difficulty or obstacle. _Our project was going well, but we hit a brick wall when our funding was suddenly cut._
-__hit a snag__ :dart::four: To encounter an issue, drawback, or challenge. _Our plans for a relaxing night at home hit a snag when a pipe burst in the basement._
+__hit a snag__ :dart::five: To encounter an issue, drawback, or challenge. _Our plans for a relaxing night at home hit a snag when a pipe burst in the basement._
 __hit a wall__ :three::hammer:
-__hit and miss__ :two::hammer: (hit or miss)
+__hit and miss__ :three::hammer: (hit or miss)
 __hit at (someone or something)__
 __hit bottom__ To reach the lowest or worst point. _Our profits have hit bottom._
-__hit home__ :four: To be fully understood by or strongly affect or resonate with someone. _It wasn’t until he was threatened with losing his job that the comments about John’s work ethic really hit home._ _The film has an underlying theme of grief and loss that will hit home with a lot of viewers._
+__hit home__ :dart::five: To be fully understood by or strongly affect or resonate with someone. _It wasn’t until he was threatened with losing his job that the comments about John’s work ethic really hit home._ _The film has an underlying theme of grief and loss that will hit home with a lot of viewers._
 __hit on (one)__ To show one’s romantic or sexual interest in one; to flirt with one. _Are you hitting on me?
 You’re a married man!_
 __hit on all cylinders__ :two: To operate, perform, function, or proceed exceptionally well or at the greatest possible speed or efficiency. _We’ll be hitting on all cylinders if we get Janet to join our team._
 __hit or miss__ _adj_ :three: Sometimes good or successful, sometimes not; having mixed or unpredictable results; random, aimless, careless, or haphazard.
 Often hyphenated.
+__hit pay dirt__ [:scroll: This idiom refers to a miner’s finding gold or other precious metals while sifting soil] To discover or come upon something very, particularly, or abundantly valuable or useful, especially after a long or arduous search. :es: dar con el oro
 __hit rock bottom__ :two::hammer:
 __hit the big time__ :two: To become very famous or successful. _Though she’d been acting for years, it was after her role in last summer’s blockbuster that she finally hit the big time._
 __hit the books__ To study, often intensely. _You better hit the books if you want to pass your exam on Friday._